What do instructional designers do in higher education?

 The work and the placement of instructional designers vary from institution to institution.
-For instance, my current position is with the Library and Instructional Resources Services.
-My new position will be within the Information Technology department.
+For instance, my former position was with the Library and Instructional Resources Services.
+My new position is with a Chancellor’s initiative for online teaching and learning.
 As for job tasks, if you’re the only designer on campus, you wear many hats.
 Conversely, you could be a part of a team with several designers.
 Most of the designers I know are mostly focused on designing and developing online courses, but this is not always the case.
 Course developers are generally instructional technologists or media specialists.

 To illustrate specifically the work of an instructional designer, here are the activities listed from my resume: